-Profits from land sales are taxable if you bought a property for the purpose of reselling it or are in the business of buying and selling land and/or buildings.
+Profits from land sales are taxable if you bought a property (including an overseas property) for the purpose of reselling it or are in the business of buying and selling land and/or buildings.

-The profits may also be taxable if you:
+The profits may also be taxable if the partnership or LTC:

-- are a builder and improved a property before selling it - developed or subdivided land and sold sections, or - had a change of zoning on your property and sold it within ten years of buying it.
+- is a builder and improved a property before selling it - developed or subdivided land and sold sections, or - had a change of zoning on the property and sold it within ten years of buying it.

-Show the total profit or loss from other property in Box 21B.
+Write the total profit or loss from the sale or disposal of other property in Box 21B.